A-I-nstein/Hyperspectral-Remote-Sensing/README.md

 This project is organized as follows:

-notes: This folder contains markdown files with my learning notes and summaries.
+* notes: This folder contains markdown files with my learning notes and summaries.
 Each file might be named according to a specific topic or lesson learned.
-resources: This folder contains links or copies of helpful resources, such as tutorials, documentation, or articles, that I've found useful in my learning journey.
+* resources: This folder contains links or copies of helpful resources, such as tutorials, documentation, or articles, that I've found useful in my learning journey.
-code: This folder  might contain code examples, practice projects, or exercises.
+* code: This folder contains code examples, practice projects, or exercises.

 ## Disclaimer
 This project is primarily for my own learning purposes and may contain incomplete or inaccurate information.
 It's not intended to be a comprehensive guide.